gwizdala/gwizdala.github.io/content/posts/delegated-administration-in-pingone.md

 3. Under Directory → Populations, you’ll have been given two Populations: **Sample Users** and **More Sample Users**.
 These Populations come pre-loaded with their Users and, in the case of the More Sample Users Population, their own Group.
 4. Under Applications → Applications, you’ll see that you have some Applications already created:
    1. The **Getting Started Application**, which is the example application you saw created in the “Getting Started” tab of your Environment and is what is attached to the Solutions Designer you enabled earlier.
-   2. The **PingOne Admin Console**, which is where your delegated administrators will go to manage configuration and identity data for this Environment.
+   2. The **PingOne Admin Console**, which is where your administrators **created in this Environment** will go to manage configuration and identity data for this Environment.
    3. The **PingOne Application Portal**, which is where your Users can go to access their applications (think of this as an Application Dock)
    4. The **PingOne DaVinci Connection**, which links the Environment to orchestration in PingOne
    5. The **PingOne Self-Service - MyAccount**, which is where your Users can go to manage their own profile details, passwords, and MFA devices.